jshuadvd/hacks-n-notes/event_sourcing.md

 > **Event Sourcing** is Functional, not Object-Oriented.

+- Don't lose info (storing data has become very cheap!)
+- Has to be recorded from Time 0.
+- Based on the alpha-beta algorithm.

 ## Projection

+> The history of the events is called **Projection**.

 ## Read-model

 > So we don't need to query the projection.

 ## Actor

 ## Bus trap